JuliaIDE/Julia-LT/README.md

 Note: to execute commands, `Ctrl+Space` the type the command's name.

+Please use a [v0.3](http://julialang.org/downloads/) version of Julia if you're not already (0.2 may or may not work well, I don't do loads of testing on it).

 * Install the plugin with Light Table's plugin manager ("show plugin manager" command, search for "julia" or "jewel").

 * Either make sure `julia` is on your path or set the :app behaviour `(:lt.objs.langs.julia/julia-path "/path/to/julia")`.